Gorialis/discord.py-docker/templates/README.md

 ## Notices (most recent first)

+### 2019-07-21

+The Docker `python` repo no longer builds containers for Debian stretch on 3.8+.
+In order to keep builds consistent, `stretch` containers will no longer be built, in favor of the newer `buster` containers available for all versions.
+This applies for slim images too (`slim-stretch` -> `slim-buster`).
+Alpine images are unaffected.

 ### 2019-04-09

 The `rewrite` branch was merged into `master` on 2019-04-09, marking the end of the rewrite alpha stage.
 The `rewrite` tags will remain faithful to the old, now frozen, feature branch, so it is recommended to switch your containers to `master` to continue receiving development updates, or to switch to the new `pypi` tag.